 Some good alternatives to Grammarly and ProWritingAid include WhiteSmoke and Ginger.

-With Grammarly’s free version, you will be able to find any grammatical and spelling mistakes in your text, which they will also offer solutions to resolve it.
+With Grammarly’s free version, you will be able to find any grammatical and spelling mistakes in your text, which will also offer solutions to resolve them.
 ProWritingAid also offers similar features in their free version, but they have a word limit of 500 words on their website.

 Both tools offer a plagiarism checker, but both of them are not as good as other plagiarism checkers available on the internet.
-However, Grammarly’s plagiarism checker can identify the plagiarized text and show the original source of the text much better than ProWritingAid.
+Compared to Grammarly, ProWritingAid gave accurate results.